 The beam size at the ATF2 focal point is designed to be 37 nm, which is technically equivalent to a 7 nm beam size for ILC250.
-A vertical electron beam size of 41 nm, which essentially satisfies the ATF2 design goal, has been produced at ATF2, with a bunch population of approximately 10% of the nominal value of 1010 electrons and with a reduced aberration optics.
+A vertical electron beam size of 41 nm, which essentially satisfies the ATF2 design goal, has been produced at ATF2, with a bunch population of approximately 10% of the nominal value of 10 electrons and with a reduced aberration optics.
 Recent studies indicate that the vertical beam size growth with the beam intensity owing the effects of wakefields.
 Furthermore, SCJ expressed technical concerns about the technology of the control and feedback systems and the long-term stability of the beam focus and position for the ATF2 beam experiment.

 To overcome these apprehensions, the main objective of this plan is to pursue the necessary R&D to maximize the luminosity potential of ILC.
 In particular, the ILC final focus system (FFS) design must be assessed from the point of view of beam dynamics, choice of technology and hardware, and long-term stability operation issues.
 To implement this program based on the outstanding and unique results achieved by the ATF/ATF2 collaboration, an ATF3 collaboration is underway with the ATF2 partners and with new possible partners worldwide.
 The results are expected to provide important information necessary for the system design of the ILC FF beamline.
-Through these studies, we will optimize the FFS design, which is optimized for the current ILC design of 250 GeV and has energy updatability to higher energies.